blancatech28/blancatech28/README.md

 I’m a dedicated **Backend Developer in Training** with a background in Laboratory Technology and entrepreneurial experience.
 What drives me in tech is **impact and problem solving** — I love creating systems that address real-world challenges.

-🌱 I’m currently enrolled in the **ALX Backend Development Program**, where I’m learning Python, Django, REST APIs, SQL, and Linux CLI skills.
+🌱 I’m currently enrolled in the **ALX Backend Development Program**, where I’m learning Currently, I am learning and building skills in:
+- 🐍 **Python & Django Framework** for backend development
+- 🌐 **REST APIs** for modern web communication
+- 🗄️ **SQL & Databases** for data storage and management
+- 💻 **Linux CLI** for efficiency and system navigation
+- 🔧 **Git & GitHub** for version control and collaboration

 My ultimate goal is to grow into a **DevOps Engineer**, combining backend expertise with infrastructure automation.

 ---